BernardQuatermass/exim-wiki/Exim-Mailing-Lists.md

 Some stats on the lists are being collected at [[Exim Mailing List Stats]]

+The master website's information on mailing-lists is at http://www.exim.org/maillist.html (and a little more limited, but more concise).

 ## `exim-announce@exim.org`

 This is a very low traffic announcements only list.
 We strongly suggest that all users of Exim subscribe to this list.
 The list info page is at http://lists.exim.org/mailman/listinfo/exim-announce and searchable archives are at: